khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

     Address the communication and interaction between objects, defining how objects collaborate to achieve a task.
 Examples include Chain of Responsibility, Command, Iterator, Mediator, Observer, Strategy, and State.

-I will cover each of these principals and design patterns, in details with PHP examples in my repository `Principals & Design Patterns`
+I cover each of these principles and design patterns, in details with PHP examples in the folder `Principles & Design Patterns`
 ### PHP Clean Code

 You can check `CODING-CLEAN`as a reference for clean coding in PHP